Travel to Eat: Happy Budget Dining in Europe

 We’ve made the mistake of eating at “high rent” restaurants in touristy areas and then regretting it.
 You’ll find ho-hum and very over-priced food, rushed service and often a verbal request for a tip at the end of your meal.
 Also, every table will be filled with other tourists.

-Yeah, you’re a tourist too, but it’s more fun to be surrounded by locals, even if often can’t understand what they’re saying (even, sometimes, in English-speaking places like England and Scotland).
+Yeah, you’re a tourist too, but it’s more fun to be surrounded by locals, even if you sometimes can’t understand what they’re saying (even, sometimes, in English-speaking places sucy as England and Scotland).
 When I was in Birmingham, I sat next to a couple enjoying their dinner and my eavesdropping efforts were poorly repaid.
 I couldn’t understand one word in ten of the Brummie accent!

 Get Recommendations from Hotels